 Question Management response 5.
-What processes do Walsall Metropolitan Borough Council have in place to identify and respond to risks of fraud?
-The Council's Behaviour and Standards Framework sets out the values that will help to achieve the Council's vision and priorities.
-These values underpin the way the Council operates as an organisation.
+What processes do Walsall Metropolitan Borough Council have in place to identify and respond to risks of fraud (continued) ?
+The council's Behaviour and Standards Framework sets out the values that will help to achieve the council's vision and priorities.
+These values underpin the way the council operates as an organisation.
 These values are Professionalism, Leadership, Accountability, Transparency, Ethical (PLATE).
 6. How do you assess the overall control environment for Walsall Metropolitan Borough Council, including: the existence of internal controls, including segregation of duties; and the process for reviewing the effectiveness the system of internal control?
 Managers are charged with ensuring there are adequate internal controls in place within their services, which are proportionate to the risk of fraud.
 The organisation has comprehensive governance arrangements in place, including rules of procedure, finance and contract rules, a scheme of delegation which is regularly updated, an authorised signatory list and services are required to have appropriate segregation of duties which are in place and enforced.
 If internal controls are not in place or not effective where are the risk areas and what mitigating actions have been taken?
 The adequacy of controls is reported annually via Internal Audit's Annual Opinion Report on the adequacy of the internal control environment.
-The report in relation to 2019/20 advised that the Council's governance, risk management and internal control arrangements are substantial in their overall adequacy and effectiveness.
-The Annual Effectiveness Review of the System of Internal Control and the Annual Governance Statement 2019/20 also reported formally and advised that the system of internal control is adequate overall and there were no significant governance issues to report.
+The report in relation to 2020/21 advised that the council's governance, risk management and internal control arrangements are substantial in their overall adequacy and effectiveness.
+The Annual Effectiveness Review of the System of Internal Control and the Annual Governance Statement 2020/21 also reported formally and advised that the system of internal control is adequate overall and there were no significant governance issues to report.
 What other controls are in place to help prevent, deter or detect fraud?
 Fraud investigation resource is available as required.
-The current fraud risk register is being reviewed with the aim of aligning fraud risks to individual directorate risk registers and a proactive fraud risk programme is in development, including e-learning and awareness raising.
+A programme of proactive fraud work and fraud awareness raising and training has also been developed and is being implemented (with more detail provided in response to question 11 below) and this includes a review of current fraud risks with the aim of aligning fraud risks to individual directorate risk registers.
+Use is also made of NFI.

-Question Management response 6.
-What other controls are in place to help prevent, deter or detect fraud?
+Question Management response Question 6.
+What other controls are in place to help prevent, deter or detect fraud (continued) ?
 Training is provided on key policies and procedures including the Code of Conduct, internal controls, risk, etc and the importance of appropriate segregation of duties being maintained.
 Training materials are also available via the Learn Portal.
 In any organisation the size and complexity of Walsall MBC, there is a risk of fraud and whilst this can be mitigated with an appropriate control framework and effective prevention and deterrence strategies, it cannot be fully eliminated.
 Management are not aware of any instances of controls being overridden.
 Financial reporting processes are set out in the budget management and control manual, vital skills training for non-financial managers, and are supported by specific procedures and accounting policies.
 Accounting arrangements are undertaken in accordance with all relevant Codes of Practice.
 Comprehensive final accounts guidelines and outturn proformas, along with risk assessments of the financial outturn, senior officer review of reports and the accounts, officer review of provisions, reserves, carry forwards, accruals and liabilities, ensure override of controls or inappropriate influence is minimised.
 Analytical review of the income and expenditure account and balance sheet adds to this.
 Major variances between years and in years are reviewed for accuracy.
 The Accounts are independently audited.